 Emma, Social Media Assistant: Full team meetings are great not only for brainstorming ideas and benefiting from each individuals knowledge, but they’re also a great way of checking in with your colleagues and seeing how their week is going.

 Olivia, Content Marketing Assistant: Seeing everyone, especially when you’re remotely working, is a great morale boost!
 Having the team together reminds you why you started the journey and motivates you to work harder to make sure everyone enjoys the ride!

 Also, full team meetings allow you to get some amazing shots for your social media content too.
-All our photos were taken by an incredible photographer in Hampshire – Leah Marie Photography.
+All our photos were taken by an incredible destination wedding photographer – Leah Marie Photography.